davewoodhall/jQuery-glider/README.md

 ### Options
 Option  | Default value | Description
 ------------- | ------------- | -------------
-iconAfter | null | Use HTML to add an icon beneath the title speed | 250 | Effect speed
+format | square | `square` makes the element square, `auto` leaves the image aspect ratio iconAfter | null | Use HTML to add an icon beneath the title showTitle | true | Show the title when the element isn't hovered speed | 250 | Effect speed